sharmistha2021/Conversation-Management---Summarization/README.md

 ---
 # Task 2: JSON Schema Classification & Information Extraction using Groq API
+---

-📝 Objective
+## 📝 Objective

 The goal of Task 2 is to implement structured information extraction from conversational chats using a JSON Schema and Groq API function calling.

 This ensures that free-text chats can be transformed into structured JSON outputs containing:

-   -Name

-   -Email

-   -Phone

-   -Location

-   -Age
+- Name
+- Email
+- Phone
+- Location
+- Age

 The extracted JSON is validated against a schema for correctness.

 ---

-🔹 **Features**
+## 🔹 Features

-1. **JSON Schema Definition**
+### 1. JSON Schema Definition

-   -Specifies required fields: name, email, phone, location, age
+- Specifies required fields: `name`, `email`, `phone`, `location`, `age`

-3. **Function Calling with Groq API**
+### 2. Function Calling with Groq API

-   -Uses Groq’s OpenAI-compatible client for structured outputs
+- Uses Groq’s OpenAI-compatible client for structured outputs

-   -Extracts structured data from free-form chats
+- Extracts structured data from free-form chats

-5. **Validation**
+### 3. Validation

-   -Each output is checked against the JSON schema using jsonschema
+- Each output is checked against the JSON schema using `jsonschema`

-   -Returns True/False for schema compliance
+- Returns True/False for schema compliance

-7. **Demonstration**
+### 4. Demonstration

-   -At least 3 sample chats are processed
+- At least 3 sample chats are processed

-   -Shows extracted JSON and validation results
+- Shows extracted JSON and validation results

 ## ⚙️ Requirements